jesuscaesar/2024/README.md

 Some of the artists from the period between 2020 and 2023 are including:

-* Don Toliver, SZA, Doja Cat
+* Don Toliver, SZA, Ava Max, Billie Eilish

-* Mahalia, Cardi B, Ava Max

-* Future, Justin Timberlake

-* Mr. Talkbox, Migos, Post Malone